Official Rules of Twelve Man Football

 8 Draws

-8.1 Regular Season Draws If both teams have the same number of points at the end of regulation, the match will be counted as a draw.
+8.1 Regular Season Ties If both teams have the same number of points, the game will be counted as a tie.
 There will be no overtime competition.

-8.2 Home-Field Advantage If a playoff match ends in a draw, the team with the better seed (see Rule 2) will advance to the next round.
+8.2 Home-Field Advantage If a playoff game ends in a tie, the team with the better seed (see Rule 2) will advance to the next round.

 For clarifications on any rules, please feel free to send an email to: garrettkrygier21@yahoo.com